ROLLING OUT THE RED CARPET | Darrin Henry

 With 25 minutes to go the ceremonial red carpet is rolled out and prime viewing spots are quickly claimed.
 Children sitting cross legged on the floor are in front, which is where we are too, nicely positioned near the lift doors.

 We leave the hotel and start walking toward Beale Street to find something to eat.
-We are still talking about the Peabody Ducks.
+We are still talking about the marching Peabody Ducks in Memphis.